310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Midori sad4 %}
-Sorry… I appreciate the offer, but that’s actually not the problem…
+Sorry… I appreciate the offer, but that actually isn’t the problem…
 {% endbubble %}

 {% bubble Shinobu curious %}